Humed-Muhammad/snap-fetch-docs/docs/cache-behavior.md

 1. One by providing both global and query specific **cacheExpirationTime** flag, which will automatically expire the cached data and refetch when a component mount again.
 Default is **2 minutes or 120 seconds**.

 :::info
-**cacheExpirationTime behaves differently depending on disableCaching option**L
+**cacheExpirationTime behaves differently depending on disableCaching option**

 A. If **disableCache** is set to **true**, which tells **snap-fetch** to avoid caching the data fetched from api, then **cacheExpirationTime** will be ignored,